Efrat Arbel, KC

 About

-Dr. Arbel is a frequent media commentator and has been cited by numerous media outlets, including by The Globe and MailNational Post, and The New York Times.
+Dr. Arbel is recipient of numerous prizes and awards, including the Killam Accelerator Research Fellowship and the UBC Humanities Public Engagement Award.
+She is a frequent media commentator and has been cited by media outlets such as The Globe and MailNational Post, and The New York Times.
 She is featured in the documentary film Finding Freedom: the Endless Pursuit of an Elusive Dream.

 Disciplines